spkenv/spk/docs/spfs/_index.md

 spfs push my-layer
 ```

-{{% notice tip %}}
+> [!TIP]
-Notice that spfs is very efficient with its storage, and knows instantly that the layer already exists in the remote storage, so only creates the tag.
+> Notice that spfs is very efficient with its storage, and knows instantly that the layer already exists in the remote storage, so only creates the tag.
-{{% /notice %}}

 ### Further Reading